Is There A Difference Between Free Range & Organic Chicken?

 “free range is often nothing but a cunning marketing ploy which can offer minimal improvements on the average barn-reared bird.
 That is not to say that every free-range chicken is reared under unpleasant conditions, but what we must be aware of is that the term free-range does not guarantee high welfare.”

-A large percentage of the chickens consumed in the UK every day are barn-reared, a smaller proportion is free-range and an even smaller number are organic.
+A large percentage of the chickens consumed in the UK every day are barn-reared, a smaller proportion is free-range and fewer than 5% of chickens reared in the UK are organic.

 To maximise their yields, intensive, non-organic farms where both barn and free-range chickens are reared will rely heavily on genetics, intensity, antibiotics and feed: